 The determination of how much indebtedness the City can afford begins by assessing the sufficiency of future revenues.
 The amount of debt issued is based on the requirements of the approved 5-year CIP, subject to the condition that sufficient revenues are projected to be available.
-Factors such as debt service coverage requirements outlined in bond indentures, the tax impact on citizens, and any impact on bond ratings will be carefully considered.
+Factors such as debt service coverage requirements outlined in the bond indentures, the impact on the citizens (tax rates), and any impact on the bond ratings will be carefully considered.
 Different factors are considered for each type of credit.
-For example, General Airport Revenue Bonds may consider the impact of additional debt on carrier rates and passenger fares, while water and sewer bonds will consider the impact on customer utility bills.
-In the case of general obligation debt, State Statutes and the State Constitution limit the amount of debt that a municipality can have outstanding.
-In general, the City's outstanding general obligation bonded debt cannot exceed 6% of the City's net assessed valuation.
-The limit can be expanded to 20% of the net assessed valuation for water, sewer, lighting, parks, open space preserves, playgrounds, recreation facilities, public safety, law enforcement, fire emergency, streets and transportation programs.
+For example, General Airport Revenue Bonds (GARBs) may consider the impact of additional debt on carrier rates and passenger fares while water and sewer bonds will consider the impact on customer utility bills.
+In the case of general obligation debt, State Statutes and the Constitution limit the amount of debt that a municipality can have outstanding.
+In general the City's outstanding general obligation debt for the water, sewer, parks, public safety, law enforcement, fire emergency, recreation facilities and street lighting programs is limited to 20 percent of the City's secondary assessed valuation (AV) and for all other programs the amount of outstanding debt is limited to 6 percent of the City's secondary AV.
 Other factors such as providing capacity for future programs will also be taken into consideration.